-Developing a personal vision.
-Venice is probably the world’s most photographed city – so how do you say something different about the place or start to develop any sense of individuality and a more personal vision?
+Venice – Developing a personal vision.
+This historic city, is probably the world’s most photographed city – so how do you say something different about the place or start to develop any sense of individuality and a more personal vision?
 A heartening quote by the Italian classicist Valgimiglia stated that “Cities of the heart should be seen through the eyes of others”.

 It’s certainly a challenge to develop a more personal vision and a degree of individuality.
 Firstly to succeed, you have to learn to adapt your photography in response to the rapidly changing weather and lighting conditions and to the massive daily influx of people.
 It is also valuable to understand that Venice is a composed of a grid or network of canals that run North-South and East/West.
 Knowing the sun rises in the east and sets in the west, one can start to plan the best time of day to be at a designated place.

 Interestingly, tourism was just as much a problem for early Victorian artists, writers and poets.
 After the fall of Napoleon, they flocked in to wallow in the romantic decay and decadence.
 Even then, they perpetually moaned about the “bloody tourists”, that only appeared interested in visiting the main attractions and the superficial nature of outer appearances.
 Some claimed that to make art, you need to be “far from the maddening crowd”!

 Venice is full of distracting elements and hordes of tourists every day of the year.
 With general views it is often impossible to control the picture elements.
 To do that in Venice, you need to develop a more selective approach to photographing any scene that confronts you.